List of awards and nominations received by Shailene Woodley

 Shailene Woodley is an American actress known for her roles on film, television, and stage.
 She has received numerous awards and nominations for her acting.
-She has won a Cannes Film Festival Prize and an Independent Spirit Award as well as nominations for a BAFTA Award, four Critics' Choice Movie Awards, two Golden Globe Awards, a Primetime Emmy Award, and two Screen Actors Guild Awards.
+She has won a Cannes Film Festival Prize and an Independent Spirit Award as well as nominations for a BAFTA Award, four Critics' Choice Movie Awards, two Golden Globe Awards, two Primetime Emmy Award, and two Screen Actors Guild Awards.

 That same year she earned acclaim for her role as a troubled teenager in Alexander Payne's family dramedy The Descendants (2011).
 For her performance, she won the Independent Spirit Award for Best Supporting Female and was nominated for the Critics' Choice Movie Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 The following year she won the Cannes Film Festival Trophée Chopard in 2012.
 She was nominated for the BAFTA Rising Star Award at the 68th British Academy Film Awards.
 She starred as a romantic lead in the romance drama The Spectacular Now (2013) earning a Independent Spirit Award for Best Female Lead nomination.
 For her leading role as Beatrice "Tris" Prior in the dystopian-action adventure film Divergent (2014), she was nominated for the Critics' Choice Movie Award for Best Actress in an Action Movie.

 On television, she played a mother and survivor of sexual assault in the HBO drama series Big Little Lies (2017–2019) for which she was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie, and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 On stage, she made her Broadway debut playing a pregnant religious fundamentalist in the family dramedy play Cult of Love (2024–2025) for which she was honored with the Theater World Award's Dorothy Loudon Award for Excellence in The Theater.